dovrosenberg/fvtt-ci-testing/README.md

 1. At this point, we assume you have some sort of GitHub Action CI pipeline (or else another one and you can handle it on your own).
 You'll need to incorporate the testing into your pipeline.

    See `sample-github-action.yml` for a sample GitHub action YAML that just runs the tests.
 This file should be put into a `.github/workflows` directory in the project you want to test.
+The last step runs the tests and will fail if the tests fail.
+In that case, it will also output to the log the details of the failing tests.

 ## Known issues